sciZer0/7/v/README.md

 <br>

-This paper proposes an idea (set of ideas/solutions) about a new, undoubtedly-revolutionary blockchain protocol considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.
+This paper proposes an idea (set of ideas/solutions) about a new, undoubtedly-revolutionary blockchain protocol.

+The protocol is considered on the example of the Vote blockchain — a next-gen, layer-1, DAO-style blockchain.

 The chief ideas/solutions — including on the new native token with the decreasing total-supply, and on the new approach to consensus — are revealed fully.

-Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons, and will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.
+Some ideas/solutions — the absence of which is not preventing from understanding the concept as a whole — are hidden for privacy reasons.

+These ones will only be revealed to Contributors of the Vote DAO starting the Vote blockchain.

 In the paper, a simple language is intentionally used, along with a magazine style — in order for the whole concept to be convenient for understanding to more amount of people.